zabbix/zabbix/templates/app/veeam/enterprise_manager_http/README.md

 > See [Zabbix template operation](https://www.zabbix.com/documentation/6.2/manual/config/templates_out_of_the_box/http) for basic instructions.

 1. Create a user to monitor the service or use an existing read-only account.
+You can obtain a collection of jobs if you are logged in under an account with the `Portal Administrator` role only.
 2. Link the template to a host.
 3. Configure macros {$VEEAM.MANAGER.API.URL}, {$VEEAM.MANAGER.USER}, {$VEEAM.MANAGER.PASSWORD}.